benloughmiller/IoT_Arduino_Beehive/README.md

 # IoT_Arduino_Beehive

 ### Introduction
+- When managing beehives, multiple factors can be measured to assess hive health.
+This device connects temperature and humidity sensors, a real-time clock, and a vibration sensor, collects data, and uploads it to the AWS IoT cloud on a repeating timer.
+The device can be mounted outside the hive with sensors wired inside.
+Data sent to AWS can be stored in a database for analysis or integrated into an app.

 - This project is designed for the Arduino MKR Wifi 1010 and AWS, but the code and procedure can be modified to fit your hardware and cloud requirements.
-It connects multiple temperature and humidity sensors, a real-time clock, and a vibration sensor, collects data from them, and uploads it to the IoT cloud on a repeating timer.
-Sensors can be added to each box in a hive, allowing for efficient data collection for your beehive.

 ### Arduino Library Requirements
 - To program the Arduino, download the Arduino IDE software from the Arduino website.
 Open the software and install these libraries: "hx711," "DHT Sensor Library," "RTClib," "ArduinoBearSSL," "ArduinoECCX08," "ArduinoMqttClient," "WiFiNINA," and "ArduinoJson."
 If prompted to install extra libraries, install those too.